 Infrastructures and transport

-At the infrastructural level, the Italian network of motorways was 6,943 km in 2015, about 9 percent of the European network, with a slight increase in the last year compared with the number of registered cars.
+At the infrastructural level, the Italian network of motorways was 6,943 km in 2017, substantially stable compared with the number of registered cars.

-The railway network accounts for 27.5 km per 100,000 inhabitant, a figure that has shown a slight increase in 2015 in relation to population; high-speed rail network accounts for 5.6 percent of the overall network.
+The railway network accounts for 27.6 km per 100,000 inhabitant, a figure that remained stable in 2017 in relation to population; high-speed rail network accounts for 5.5% of the overall network.

-In 2014 and 2015 also cargo loaded and unloaded in cabotage transport showed an increase in contrast to the decreasing values registered in the previous two-year period.
+Cargo loaded and unloaded in cabotage transport showed an increase in 2017, thus increasing for the second year in a row.

 The majority of students and employed uses some means of transport to travel to their place of study or work.
-Private means of transport, especially cars, are used most.
-Compared to employed, students go more often to school using collective public transport.
+Private means, especially cars, are used most, as confirmed also by 2017 data.
+Compared to employed, students go more often to school on foot or using collective public transport.